jar0l/crypto/README.md

 **Introduction:**

 Crypto is a command-line utility that allows you to encode, decode, encrypt, decrypt and digest with files of any size.
-It has more than 64 bases, 35 cipherers and 126 digestive algorithms.
+It has more than 64 bases, 35 ciphers and 126 digestive algorithms.

 **System requirements:**